 - valence electrons from O: 4 x 6e— = 24e—

 - total number of valence e—: 6e— + 24e— = 30e—

 Step 3: The species being considered is an anion with a charge of —2, therefore, we need to add 2e— to the total number of valence electrons, leaving us with 32e—.

 Steps 4-5: Using the knowledge that we have so far, the Lewis structure of SO42— is shown in the figure below:

-Seems good, right?
-All the electrons were distributed, and all the atoms obey the octet rule.
+That seems good, right?
+All the electrons were distributed, and all the atoms obeyed the octet rule.
 However, you will find something unusual if you determine the formal charge of each atom in this Lewis structure.

 On the other hand, for oxygen, V = 6, N = 6, and B = 2.
 Therefore:

 An ideal Lewis structure for any compound is a structure wherein the formal charge of all the atoms involved is, as much as possible, equal to or close to zero.
 So far, the formal charge of S in our current Lewis structure is +2, while all the oxygen atoms have a formal charge of -1.

 Now, let me just do my stuff here, and let’s see what happens to the previous structure that we have.